 Overseas acquisition is another way to go global.
 If you purchase a company overseas, you’re buying a business with a market share, employees and revenues to offset your financing.
 You’ll also have access to the company’s advisors, lawyers and accountants, who will be keen to retain your business.

-There are pros and cons to expanding overseas organically and via acquisition.
-Both routes require careful initial consideration and due diligence before you commit to any course of action.
+Expanding overseas organically or via acquisition has pros and cons.
+Both routes require careful initial consideration and due diligence before committing to any action.